mdctleo/319-JABC-HR/README.md

 1. Run `yarn build` from the root of `frontend/` to compile React source files.
 2. Run `yarn start` from directory to start client.
 3. The client will exist on port 3000.

+## Docker compose

+1. Ensure you have [docker](https://www.docker.com/get-started) installed on your machine.
+2. Run `docker-compose up` from the root directory to start the system.
+3. You should be able to access JABC on `localhost:3000`